EdiWang/Moonglade/README.md

 ### Email Notification

-If you need email notification for new comments, new replies and pingbacks, setup the [Moonglade.Email Azure Function](https://github.com/EdiWang/Moonglade.Email) first, and then enable notification in admin portal.
+Setup [Moonglade.Email](https://github.com/EdiWang/Moonglade.Email) Azure Function to enable email notification for new comments, new replies and pingbacks.
+Then enable notification in admin portal.

 ```json
 "Email": {